Bug #15025

 Please don't argue using the performance factor as this is no real argument.
 Planes would probably fly faster if you would disable all security functions, but would you like plane manufacturers to really remove them because of "performance" issues?

-Updated by Oliver Klee about 18 years ago
+Updated by Oliver Klee over 18 years ago

 Dear all, please calm down and stop this discussion about "whether TYPO3 is high qualitity software" or move it to private mail.
 This is not helping anyone.